barbarer/py4e-int/_sources/01-intro/Exercises.rst

    Pick the best replacements for 1 and 2 in the following sentence: When comparing compilers and interpreters, a compiler is like 1 while an interpreter is like 2.

-.. shortanswer:: 01-intro-s-explainCPU
+.. shortanswer:: intro-s-explainCPU

    What is the human equivalent to a Central Processing Unit?

-.. shortanswer:: 01-intro-s-MainMemory
+.. shortanswer:: intro-s-MainMemory

    What is the human equivalent to Main Memory?

-.. shortanswer:: 01-intro-s-SecMemory
+.. shortanswer:: intro-s-SecMemory

    What is the human equivalent to Secondary Memory?

-.. shortanswer:: 01-intro-s-Input
+.. shortanswer:: intro-s-Input

    What is the human equivalent to an Input Device?

-.. shortanswer:: 01-intro-s-Output
+.. shortanswer:: intro-s-Output

    What is the human equivalent to an Output Device?

-.. shortanswer:: 01-intro-s-syntaxError
+.. shortanswer:: intro-s-syntaxError

    How do you fix a "Syntax Error"?

 Try running the following code.
 Can you tell what is wrong with it and fix it?

-.. activecode:: 01-intro-a-fix
+.. activecode:: intro-a-fix

   primt 'Hello world!'